Who is Frank DeFreitas?

 I saw my first laser hologram in 1968, attended my first holography exhibit in 1976, began my own laser & holography studio in 1983, and started my world-famous holography web site in 1993.
 I began as a kid, and after an entire lifetime, there is plenty more to say.
 But for now I'll just say that sooner or later in your own journey in holography, no matter where you are in the world, you will eventually come across "Frank DeFreitas".

-As a side note (that may or may not be of interest), I am one of the very few people on Earth to have their name and occupation on the surface of another heavenly body: Titan, the great moon of Saturn (Cassini / Huygens mission).
+As a side note, I am one of the very few people on Earth to have their name on the surface of another heavenly body: Titan, the great moon of Saturn (Cassini / Huygens mission).
 My entry reads "My name is Frank DeFreitas and I create three-dimensional laser holograms on Earth".
 This info is contained on a CDROM in a sealed chamber inside the space craft lander, which landed safely and is sitting on the surface of Titan to be recovered some day in the future.

 I have a technical education.
 My background is in printing technologies, and I am a graduate of the Philadelphia School of Printing and Advertising (with a focus on typography, typesetting and graphic design / prepress).
 Never underestimate the power of print, whether on paper or online.
-Print is the most influencial and powerful human-created force in the world, and it is where I have always wanted to be.
+Print is the most influential and powerful human-created force in the world, and it is where I have always wanted to be.
 Not surprisingly, it is where I am, since I consider holography to be yet another form of communication technology.
 I have designed and built my own lasers, optical equipment, and have formulated my own processing chemistry and production methods.
 My work is truly, and literally, my own.